mchobby/micropython-seesaw/readme.md

 ## About install.sh

-I do use the `install.sh` bash script to quickly copy the seesaw library (under test) from my computer my micropython board.
+The `install.sh` bash script is used to quickly copy the seesaw library (under test) from the computer to the micropython board.

+Its main usage concerns code/script testing.

 # Testing